GPX to GeoJSON

 Troubleshooting

-GPX is XML, which is very picky.
-If you missed a closing tag or didn't copy the <?xml...?> header, the parser might fail.
-Try dropping the actual file instead of copy-pasting to avoid encoding or truncation issues.
+GPX is XML, which is picky.
+A missing closing tag, a dropped <?xml…?> header, or a truncated copy-paste will fail the parse.
+Try dropping the actual .gpx file onto the page instead of pasting, to avoid encoding or truncation issues.

-Is my GPS data uploaded to your server?
+Is my GPS data uploaded to a server?

 How are track segments handled?

-A <trk> with a single segment becomes a LineString.
-If your track has multiple segments (breaks in recording), I convert it to a MultiLineString to preserve those gaps correctly.
+A <trk> with a single <trkseg> becomes a LineString.
+If the track has multiple segments — say, breaks where recording paused — it becomes a MultiLineString so those gaps are preserved.

 Why does the GeoJSON look "minified"?

-By default, I output compact JSON to save space.
-If you need it to be human-readable for debugging, you can run the result through the GeoJSON Formatter tool to add indentation.
+The output is compact by default.
+To make it human-readable, run the result through the GeoJSON Formatter to add indentation.

-Not directly.
-FIT is a binary format.
-You'll need to export your activity as a GPX from Garmin Connect or use a tool like GPSBabel to convert FIT → GPX before pasting it here.
+Not directly — FIT is a binary format.
+Export your activity as GPX from Garmin Connect, or use a tool like GPSBabel to convert FIT → GPX first, then paste that here.